 Still be proud of yourself for using cash and not a credit card!
 That is a huge accomplishment and better than 80% of the population!

-You can keep a strict record of what you spend in that category and take it out of the cash to put back in the bank.
+- You can keep a strict record of what you spend in that category and take it out of your cash to put back into the bank.

-You can also set up different online bank accounts for those categories.
+- You can also set up different online checking accounts for those spending categories.
 Then use a debit card from that account.
 I do this for some categories and it’s easier than cash for some things that I want to buy online.

-The biggest thing is to not use debt to pay for it and that you have the money to pay for it at the time of the purchase.
+The biggest thing is to not use debt to pay for your online purchases.

 This is another very common question.
-It does take some practice but it will take teamwork.
+It does take some practice and teamwork.
 You will have to still be intentional with the cash and not waste it.
-If you know your spouse will be going to the store, give them that envelope.
+If you know your spouse will be going to the grocery store, give them that envelope.
 Only give them the cash for what they need.

 You can also have your spouse keep a small amount of one category in case they need to stop and get milk on the way home.
-The minor inconveniences will outweigh the benefits in the long run.
 You can also have your spouse carry a small amount of miscellaneous money in case they need to grab something without the envelope.

 Some people will put the money on a gift card instead of cash.
 You can also use an app or spreadsheet.
-There are several budgeting apps including Dave Ramsey’s app, Everydollar, YNAB and Mint are other popular budgeting apps.
+There are several budgeting apps, including Dave Ramsey’s app, Everydollar, YNAB and Mint.

 You could also keep track of categories in a spreadsheet.
 This is more work but if that works for you, then it works.

-I use a combination of all the options I have talked about.
+I use a combination of all the options I’ve talked about.
 I have a spreadsheet, multiple savings funds, and a cash envelope wallet.
 I use a Luxe Wallet cash wallet system with envelopes that I sell in my shop.

 Since I started working at home, I haven’t been able to get to the bank every payday.
 I now have to drive 12 miles out of my way to go to the bank.
-This has made it harder for me but I am still able to do it or make adjustments.
+This has made it harder for me, but I’m still able to do it (or make adjustments).

 I keep cash for local shopping.
-I use a card for online shopping and track it in my spreadsheet.
+I use a card for online spending and track it in my spreadsheet.
 I have multiple savings accounts for long-term and periodic funds.

-The important thing is making sure you stay on top of your spending and the budget.
-However you do that with success is good!
+The important thing is making sure you stay on top of your spending and budget.

-Using cash envelopes doesn’t have to time consuming or complicated.
-Once you get in the habit of doing it, you will likely prefer it over debit or credit cards.
+Using cash envelopes doesn’t have to be time consuming or complicated.
+Once you get in the habit of doing it, you will likely prefer it over debit and credit cards.
 It doesn’t matter what system you use as long as it works for you.

 We all learn and process information differently.
-As long as your cash system is working for you, then keep doing it.
-If your system is not working, reevaluate what you are doing and why it isn’t working.
+As long as your particular cash envelope method is working for you, then keep doing it.
+If your budgeting system is not working, reevaluate what you’re doing and why it isn’t working.